tgirke/GEN242-2018/pages/mydoc/mydoc_tutorial_01.md

 ## GitHub Basics from Command-Line

-1. Generate a new remote repository on GitHub online.
-To avoid errors, do not initialize the new repository with README, license, or `.gitignore` files.
+1. Generate a new remote repository on GitHub online or use [hub](https://hub.github.com/) command-line wrapper for this.
+To avoid errors with the online method, do not initialize the new repository with README, license, or `.gitignore` files.
 You can add these files after your project has been pushed to GitHub.